MultithreadCorner/Hydra/README.md

 The library run on Linux systems and requires at least a host compiler supporting C++11.
 To use NVidia's GPUs, CUDA 8 or higher is required.
 A suite of examples demonstrating the basic features of the library are included in the `examples` folder.
 All the examples are organized in .inl files, which implements the `main()` function.
 These files are included by .cpp and .cu files, which are compiled according with the availability of backends.
-TBB and CUDA backends requires the a installation of the corresponding libraries and runtimes.
+TBB and CUDA backends requires the installation of the corresponding libraries and runtimes.
 These code samples uses, but does not requires [ROOT](https://root.cern.ch/) for graphics, and [TCLAP](http://tclap.sourceforge.net/) library for process command line arguments.

 Examples
 --------
-The examples are built using [CMAKE](https://cmake.org/) following the following instructions:
+The examples are built using [CMAKE](https://cmake.org/) with the following instructions:

 1. clone the git repository: `git clone https://github.com/MultithreadCorner/Hydra.git`
 2. go to the Hydra repository: `cd Hydra`